Day-Of Wedding Timeline: A Stress-Free Wedding Day Guide

 Why You Need a Day-Of Timeline

-• Keeps everyone aligned: vendors, bridal party, and family know where to be and when.
+• Keeps everyone aligned: vendors, bridal party, and family know where to be and when (especially helpful when paired with your finalized guest list and seating chart).

 • Avoids delays: hair & makeup running late can derail everything.